-Unfortunately, many bacteria are resistant to common antibiotics.
-Resistant means that the drug can’t kill the bacteria.
+Many bacteria are resistant to common antibiotics.
+This means that the drug can’t kill the bacteria.
 Sensitivity analysis is a useful tool to help quickly determine if bacteria are resistant to certain drugs.
-It may also be used if you have a fungal infection.

 Examples of antibiotic-resistant infections include:

 Sensitivity analysis starts with a bacterial sample.
-Your doctor will obtain this sample by swabbing the infected area or secretions of the infected area.
+Your doctor will get this sample by sampling the infected area.
 Your doctor can sample any area that has an infection.

 - inside the cervix

-Susceptible means they can’t grow if the drug is present.
-This indicates an effective antibiotic.
+- Susceptible means they can’t grow if the drug is present.
+This means the antibiotic is effective against the bacteria.

-Resistant means they can grow even if the drug is present.
-This indicates an ineffective antibiotic.
+- Resistant means the bacteria can grow even if the drug is present.
+This is a sign of an ineffective antibiotic.